Africa’s top mobile phone seller Transsion lists in Chinese IPO – TechCrunch

-Chinese mobile-phone and device maker Transsion has listed in an IPO on Shanghai’s STAR Market, a Transsion spokesperson confirmed to TechCrunch.
+Chinese mobile phone and device maker Transsion has listed in an IPO on Shanghai’s STAR Market, a Transsion spokesperson confirmed to TechCrunch.

-Headquartered in Shenzhen, Transsion is a top-seller of smartphones in Africa under its Tecno brand.
+Headquartered in Shenzhen, Transsion is a top seller of smartphones in Africa under its Tecno brand.
 The company has also started to support venture funding of African startups.

-Transsion issued 80 million A-shares at an opening price of 35.15 yuan (≈ $5.00) to raise 2.8 billion yuan (or ≈ $394 million).
+Transsion issued 80 million A shares at an opening price of 35.15 yuan (≈ $5.00) to raise 2.8 billion yuan (or ≈ $394 million).

-A-shares are the common shares issued by mainland Chinese companies and are normally available for purchases only by mainland citizens.
+A shares are the common shares issued by mainland Chinese companies and are normally available for purchases only by mainland citizens.

-Transsion’s IPO prospectus is downloadable (in Chinese) and its STAR Market listing application available on the Shanghai Stock Exchange’s website.
+Transsion’s IPO prospectus is downloadable (in Chinese) and its STAR Market listing application is available on the Shanghai Stock Exchange’s website.

 STAR is the Shanghai Stock Exchange’s new Nasdaq-style board for tech stocks that went live in July with some 25 companies going public.

-Transsion plans to spend 1.6 billion yuan (or $227 million) of its STAR Market raise on building more phone assembly hubs and around 430 million yuan ($62 million) on research and development, including a mobile phone R&D center in Shanghai, a company spokesperson said.
+Transsion plans to spend 1.6 billion yuan (or $227 million) of its STAR Market raise on building more phone assembly hubs, and around 430 million yuan ($62 million) on research and development, including a mobile phone R&D center in Shanghai, a company spokesperson said.

 To support its African sales network, Transsion maintains a manufacturing facility in Ethiopia.
 The company recently announced plans to build an industrial park and R&D facility in India for manufacture of phones to Africa.